 The powerful rainforest shower blasts our hangovers to smithereens and we find ourselves in Madera once more.
 The restaurant appears saintly in the sunlight, all evidence of the night before wiped clean.
 A madera vegan breakfast (scrambled tofu, frijoles negros, papas bravas, mushrooms, spinach and avo) and karma cola helps to get us back on the straight and narrow.

-If you’re looking for a show-stopping venue for an event, a memorable evening with friends or a date night, Treehouse London is a special location that will take your breath away from the moment you arrive by a private elevator ride.
+If you’re looking for a party palace to spend a memorable evening with friends, a date night, or a show-stopping venue for an event, choose Treehouse London.
+The special location will take your breath away from the moment you arrive by a private elevator ride.
 In years to come I will look back on my stay here with nostalgia and delight.
+What are you waiting for?
+Climb up and play…

 Liked this?
 Read our article on the UK’s best Treehouse escapes